 We understand the importance of the bottom line, especially for franchisees.
 As a result, we strive to provide a value-added service to our clients without burdening their budgets.

-Work With Us An Experienced Franchisee Attorney
+Work With Us An Experienced Franchise Attorney

 Your lease agreement can have a tremendous impact on the success of your business, so it is important that you get experienced legal counsel before signing.
-Invest in your future by working with an experienced California franchisee lease attorney at Luther Firm, PC.
-Whether you are in Orange County, Southern California, or beyond, to schedule an appointment for a lease review, contact us by phone or email today.
+Invest in your future by working with an experienced California franchise lease attorney at Luther Firm, PC.
+Whether you are in Orange County, Los Angeles, Southern California, or beyond, to schedule an appointment for a lease review, contact us by phone or email today.